polarization techniques

 Lambda/2 plate

-A retarder that produces a λ/2 phase shift is known as a "Lamda/2 plate".
+A retarder that produces a λ/2 phase shift is known as a “Lamda/2 plate”.
 Lambda/2 plates can rotate the polarization of linearly polarized light to twice the angle between the fast axis of the retarder and the plane of polarization.
-If the fast axis of a lambda/2 plate is placed at 45° to the plane of polarization, a polarization rotation of 90° results.
+Placing the fast axis of a Lambda/2 plate at 45° to the plane of polarization results in a polarization rotation of 90°.

 Optical isolators

-Retarders used in conjunction with polarizers offer many useful devices.
-For example, optical isolation can be achieved by combining a linear polarizer with a lambda/4 plate.
-By correctly aligning this plate with the linear polarizer, linearly polarized light is converted to circularly polarized light.
-Because circularly polarized light exhibits a shift in “handedness” upon specular reflection, the reflected light is now linearly polarized and rotated 90° relative to the light exiting the isolator.
-Horizontally polarized light incident on a vertically aligned polarizer will be rejected.
+Retarders used in conjunction with polarizers provide many useful devices.
+For example, optical isolation can be achieved by combining a linear polarizer with a Lamda/4 plate.
+By correctly aligning this plate with the linear polarizer, linearly polarized light is converted into circularly polarized light.
+Since circularly polarized light shows a shift in “handedness” upon mirror reflection, the reflected light is now linearly polarized and rotated 90° relative to the light leaving the insulator.
+Horizontally polarized light incident on a vertically oriented polarizer is rejected.

 Figure 3: Demonstration of optical isolation